List of tallest buildings in Moncton

-The City of Moncton and its metropolitan area (Dieppe and Riverview) is the largest in New Brunswick, Canada.
-Its skyline is dominated by the Bell Aliant Tower, constructed in 1971 at a height of 127 m (417 ft - Equiv. to approx. 32 floors), the tallest free-standing structure in all four Atlantic provinces.
+This list of tallest buildings in Moncton ranks buildings in Moncton, New Brunswick by height.
+The City of Moncton and its metropolitan area (Dieppe and Riverview) is the largest in New Brunswick, a Canadian province in the Atlantic region.
+Its skyline is dominated by the Bell Aliant Tower, constructed in 1971 at a height of 127 m (417 ft), approximately equivalent to the height of a 32-storey building.
+The Bell Aliant Tower is the fifteenth tallest free-standing structure in all four Atlantic provinces.